 Beyran (sometimes beyran çorbası, but locals just say beyran) is the iconic breakfast dish of Gaziantep — eaten exclusively for breakfast at specialized beyran houses (beyranci) that open at 5am and close by noon.
-The dish was originally a poor-kitchen use of leftover lamb bones from the previous day's kebab production; the slow-cooked lamb shoulder is shredded, placed over rice in a bowl, doused with hot broth, then finished tableside with a spectacular drizzle of red-tinted oil from a separate jug.
+The dish was originally a poor-kitchen use of leftover lamb bones from the previous day's kebab production; the slow-cooked lamb neck-and-shank meat is shredded, placed over rice in a bowl, doused with hot broth, then finished tableside with a spectacular drizzle of red-tinted oil from a separate jug.
 The diner customizes their portion with the oil.
 The dish's reputation is partly culinary, partly medicinal — Gaziantep folklore claims it cures hangovers and prevents colds.
 Eating beyran in Gaziantep's old town at 7am surrounded by Turkish men reading newspapers is a quintessential Anatolian morning experience.

 A bowl of beyran arrives clear and pale — fragrant lamb broth over white rice, with shreds of tender meat floating.
 The first spoonful is comfort: rich-but-clear broth, soft rice, melt-in-mouth lamb.
 Then the diner picks up the red-oil jug and drizzles 1-2 tbsp of fire-red oil into the bowl — the surface transforms into a swirling galaxy of orange-red.
 The first spoonful after the oil hits is electric: garlic-pepper-lamb-fat all blooming together, the rice carrying everything.
 The bowl gets progressively more intense with each spoon as the oil mixes in.
 After two bowls of beyran at 7am, you understand why Gaziantep men consider it medicine.